digggggg/Horiseon-Refactor/README.md

 ![screenshot of page 1](assets/images/screenshot1.PNG)
 ![screenshot of page 2](assets/images/screenshot2.PNG)

-Click index.html to open the webpage.
+Git clone repository and then open the index.html file.

 ## Credits